-Brands should take a deep dive into their products or service lines, the actual sales process, and even the user flow on their website to see where improvements can be made or experienced can be enhanced.
+Take a deep dive into your products or service lines, the actual sales process, and even the user flow on their website to see how the experience could be enhanced.

-Starting with a clear strategy of what needs to be done is the first step in the right direction of building out a self-selection tool.
 With a clear strategy and goal in hand, you should be able to determine which type of tool is necessary to help you meet your goal.
 In general, of course, the more complex the tool, the higher the cost.

 The type of tool then dictates the logic needed to make the tool function, which brings us to the next cost variable...